Ayesha Curry on Cooking With Family: ‘It’s Messy But the Memories You Make Are Worth It’

 Inspiration in the kitchen

 Her children.
-“I even have those 3 little humans that I was blessed so that it will cope with.
+“I even have those 3 little humans that I was blessed with so that I can cope with them.
 So, you realize, I’m continually questioning what I’m going to feed the kids.”

 On the menu at International Smoke

 Barbecue dishes present flavors from around the world.
-“Everywhere you go within the world, families have their family fish fry.
-Nothing brings people collectively greater than food at a fish fry.”
+“Everywhere you go in the world, families have their family fish fry.
+Nothing brings people together greater than food at a fish fry.”

 Cooking For Kids